AndersWangRask/Anders-Random-Content-Library/Long Bet Predictions/Long Bet Predictions - Technology.md

 some specific predictions about specific capabilities in specific timeframes.

-Later (next Christmas?)
-I can maybe substantiate why I believe and predict as I do, but for now, the first step is just to make the predictions.

 It is immensely difficult to make predictions concerning self-driving vehicles.
 Because maybe the technology will be good enough, but regulation will not allow it and public opinion will be against it.